yoctoproject/poky/documentation/overview-manual/overview-manual-concepts.rst

 .. note::

-   Both native and cross packages run on the build host
+   Both native and cross packages run on the build host.
-   .
 However, cross packages generate output for the target architecture.

 The checksum therefore needs to exclude ``WORKDIR``.
 The simplistic